Burton Speech: Tourism Bay of Plenty AGM

-All indicators show that our visitors are staying longer and spending more, with an average spend which has increased by 95% since 1997-impressive results from a small country that was virtually unknown in the market a decade ago.
+All indicators show that our visitors are staying longer and spending more, with an average spend which has increased by 95% since 1997—impressive results from a tiny little country that was virtually unknown in the market a decade ago.

-Thankfully, too, the industry is showing strong signs of recovery from the impact of the war in Iraq and, more significantly, the outbreak of the SARS virus.
-But our rapid recovery is more than just luck-it is the result of cooperation and collaboration across the sector.
+Thankfully, too, the industry is showing strong signs of recovery from the impact of the war in Iraq and the outbreak of the SARS virus.

 The Bay of Plenty is poised to capture its fair share of the benefits of regional tourism.
 Your tourism product is something to be very proud of.

-Your visitor numbers are currently dominated by domestic tourism.
-However, notwithstanding the long term and continuing importance of domestic tourism, projections are for a significant increase in international visitors over the next few years.
+I understand that visitor numbers to the Bay of Plenty reached 3.1 million in 2001, and that the region is currently dominated by domestic tourism.
+However, projections are for a significant increase in international visitors over the next few years.

 Recent Tourism Research Council research indicates that you can expect a 55% growth in international visitor days to 2008, second only to the Auckland region.
 In terms of visitor expenditure, international tourists are expected to increase their spend by 85% in the same period.
-I am confident that with everything Tauranga, Mount Mauganu, and the wider region have to offer, you will be well placed to reap the rewards of this forecast growth.
+I am confident that with everything Tauranga and Mount Mauganui have to offer, you will be well placed to reap the rewards of this forecast growth.

 New Zealand’s “Ideal Visitor”

 The work of Tourism Bay of Plenty will be instrumental in making these forecasts a reality.
-By working in partnership with key industry stakeholders to promote this region, you will help to ensure that your region benefits from these expected visitors.
+By working in partnership with key industry stakeholders to promote this region, you will help to ensure that Tauranga and Mount Maunganui benefit from these expected visitors.

 Interactive travellers are highly valuable to our tourism sector, not just because they spend significantly during their visit, but because they want to engage with our environments and enjoy New Zealand the way it really is.
 Interactive travellers are respectful of what draws them here—the unique qualities that make New Zealand such a special place.”